evansochieng/Kenya-soil-moisture-Analysis/README.md

 2. Explore Faster Loading and Processing - For very large datasets, loading and processing everything at once might be inefficient.
 Can you explore techniques like chunking to potentially improve performance?

 3. To contribute your changes, submit a pull request

+                    ** code update**

+Added a cell  that computes quaterly average of "sm_c4grass" and plaots the average of  each quater of years from 1983 and plots them to a single pdf